-- Opportunities to visually reduce the wide intersection and paving shall be considered such as enhanced streetscaping, street tree planting, special landscape paving, public art, and signage to create a more pedestrian friendly intersection. - 2.
-Improved at grade conditions at the frontages of the existing buildings on the south west corner shall be considered, as well as the implementation of trail connections to the south river valley.
+- Opportunities to visually reduce the wide intersection and paving shall be considered such as enhanced streetscaping, street tree planting, special landscape paving, public art, and signage to create a more pedestrian friendly intersection. - Improved at grade conditions at the frontages of the existing buildings on the south west corner shall be considered, as well as the implementation of trail connections to the south river valley.
+Such urban design measures will not negatively impact the SPA with respect to flood depths or flow velocities.